Jayich-Lab/double-pass-breadboard/README.md

 * Check the double pass efficiency before fiber coupling.
 Check the bandwidth and it should be smaller, but comparable to the single pass bandwidth recorded in step 6.
 * If the bandwidth is significantly smaller for the double pass, then adjust the distance between the AOM and the lens to improve the bandwidth.
 * After the bandwidth before fiber coupling is fixed, couple the light into a fiber using two mirrors.
 Check the after fiber coupling efficiency.

+# Machining notes

+### Machined parts

+Hole tapping requirements: the 3.302 mm tapped holes need to be #8-32 screwed, the smaller ones (2.845 mm) should be #4-40 screwed, and the larger ones (5.157 mm diameter) should be 1/4''-20 screwed.